aws-samples/aws-stf-core/README.md

-# Smart Territory Framework Core - STF Core
+# Cloned 9/23/20238 - Smart Territory Framework Core - STF Core

 Version 1.2.0, see [Changelog](./CHANGELOG.md#version-120) for all notable changes made in this version.